-The Wyoming Department of Health (Department) would like to announce a public comment period for the repeal and adoption of rules pertaining to Mental Health and Substance Use Disorder Services.
+The Wyoming Department of Health (Department) has repealed and adopted rules pertaining to Mental Health and Substance Use Disorder Services.

 Statement of Reasons

-The Department has determined that the current rules addressing mental health and substance use disorder services need to be updated to reflect new legislation and other changes.
-These current rules include thirty chapters spread across three different programs, noted as follows:
+The Department had determined that outdated rules addressing mental health and substance use disorder services needed to be updated to reflect new legislation and other changes.
+Previous rules include thirty chapters spread across three different programs, noted as follows:

 1. Rules, Wyoming Department of Health, Behavioral Health – Personnel & Program Quality, chapters 1 to 12, which have been effective since 1992;

 2. Rules, Wyoming Department of Health, Community Program – Mental Health & Substance Abuse Program, chapters 1 to 10, which have been effective since 1993; and

 3. Rules, Wyoming Department of Health, Substance Abuse, chapters 1 to 8, which have been effective since 2009.